McKee Mk 11 history

 After the McKee Mk 8 had proved a capable car in Formula A, Can-Am constructor Bob McKee also built a one-off USAC car for wealthy Chicago racer Hamilton Vose III, powered by a 5-litre Chevrolet V8.

 Little is known about the McKee Mk 11.
 It was reported to be of monocoque construction, unlike the spaceframe Mk 8, and had "revolutionary sliding pillar rear suspension".
-The car proved unsuccessful in 1968, failing to start either of its two race appearances, and retreating to Central Division Formula A racing at the start of 1969, was comprehensively wrecked eight laps into its Indy racing debut in September that year.
+The car proved unsuccessful in 1968, failing to start either of its two race appearances and retreating to Central Division Formula A racing at the start of 1969.
+It was comprehensively wrecked eight laps into its belated Indy racing debut in September that year.
 Such was the severity of the accident, not to mention the uncompetitiveness of the car, it is unlikely that much was salvaged.
-Please email Allen if you can add anything.

 Thanks to Road America historian Tom Schultz for the use of his photograph of the car.